 • Import and Export Documentation

 Imported merchandise is subject to a myriad of regulatory requirements concerning marking, labeling, content and safety.
 These requirements are imposed by many government agencies through enforcement by the Bureau of Customs and Border Protection.
-These agencies include the Food and Drug Administration, Consumer Product Safety Commission, Fish and Wildlife Service, Animal and Plant Health Inspection Service, Federal Trade Commission, and Bureau of Alcohol, Tobacco and Firearms.
-Goods found not to be in compliance with the requirements of these agencies may be detained, excluded or seized.
-In addition, importers of such merchandise may be subject to civil and/or criminal penalties.
-We assist importers in assuring their merchandise is in compliance with the admissibility requirements of the governmental agencies regulating such products.
+Goods found not to be in compliance may be detained, excluded or seized and importers may be subject to civil and/or criminal penalties.

 SEE IF YOU CAN IMPORT YOUR PRODUCTS, CONTACT US NOW>>>